 Kinsta ticks the boxes regarding airtight security features.

-Aside from using Google Cloud infrastructure, Kinsta’s hosted sites are protected by Cloudflare’s powerful security features, including DDoS protection, an enterprise Web Application Firewall, server-side bot traffic protection, support for the HTTP/3 protocol, and free SSL certificates with 256-bit encryption (support for wildcard certificates).Â
+This includes DDoS protection, an enterprise Web Application Firewall, server-side bot traffic protection, support for the HTTP/3 protocol, and free SSL certificates with 256-bit encryption (support for wildcard certificates).

 This means one thing: malicious or bad traffic never gets to your website’s origin server before it is stopped by Kinsta’s security features.
-Knowing your business is bulletproof and protected, you can run your online business with peace of mind.Â
+Knowing your business is bulletproof and protected, you can run your online business with peace of mind.

 Besides, if your site ever gets hacked with malicious code, Kinsta will clean it free of charge.
 This is not common in the web hosting industry.
-Some web hosts charge a premium for malware removal services, or you hire an external professional.Â
+Some web hosts charge a premium for malware removal services, or you hire an external professional.

 Kinsta offers different backup options depending on your business type and publishing frequency.
-You can choose to back up daily, hourly, manually, or automatically, generated by a system or external platform, or create downloadable zip files for your database and files.Â
+You can choose to back up daily, hourly, manually, or automatically, generated by a system or external platform, or create downloadable zip files for your database and files.

 If you need to restore a backup, the option is just one click away.